THE ROLE OF PARASITOIDS, PREDATORS

 Parasitic species also respond differently to different sizes of hosts (Legner 1969a) and densities (Legner 1967b , 1969b).
 A standardized size of host which is not adjusted to seasonal changes in nature, could give biased results.
 Although clumping of the host is frequently found in nature, its degree varies and a host exposure would have to reflect this to realistically appraise parasitoid activity.
 Clumping intensity can be expected to vary seasonally, and accurate sampling would be necessary to judge its pattern.
 With such sampling necessary anyway, there is no logical reason to avoid it in the first place.

 Population theory is replete with definitions, so it is often difficult to communicate upon various aspects without getting into heated arguments.
+The interactions between an organism with its natural enemies creates a balance, which guarantees the survival of all in accordance with available resources of food and space, is a process which is termed "Regulation."
 With the purpose of avoiding communication gaps, the following terms may aid to separate the various forces involved in population density determination.

 Competition.--is the interference between two or more organisms seeking the same requisite.
 There are two kinds: interspecific and intraspecific.